Sooraj-beep/sherp2.0/README.md

 - Shortcuts to copypastas popular on the CS dicord server

 ## Running the bot locally
-**Note:** If all you want to do is add new commands then you dont need to setup the bot, You can just clone the repo and contribute to `commands.json`.
+**Note:** If all you want to do is add new commands then you dont need to setup the bot, You can just clone the repo and contribute to `data/commands.json` or any of the other files in `data` folder.
 For more advanced changes, it is recommended to get a discord bot running locally to test functionality.

 Here are the steps you need to follow if you want to run the bot locally for testing purposes: